-- The student, the advisor, or the course instructor will identify a student who is struggling academically. - The student will meet first with the instructor to clarify the issues and identify the source of the struggle, be it poor understanding of a particular concept, insufficient background in an area, or a problem with study or examination techniques. - The student will meet with the faculty advisor to discuss the issues, and then meet weekly as needed. - The student will be assigned an Academic Resource Center advisor if appropriate. - The student will be scheduled for a brief remediation with the appropriate faculty member when necessary.
+- The student, the advisor, or the course instructor will identify a student who is struggling academically. - The student will meet first with the instructor to clarify the issues and identify the source of the struggle, be it poor understanding of a particular concept, insufficient background in an area, or a problem with study or examination techniques. - The student will meet with the faculty advisor to discuss the issues, and then meet weekly as needed. - The student will be assigned to visit the Student Success Center for assistance if appropriate. - The student will be scheduled for a brief remediation with the appropriate faculty member when necessary.